How did you learn to hide pain?

 2) You were a child of alcoholics or addicts.

-You learned to be hyper-vigilant.
-You kept your feelings completely to yourself because it was far from safe to communicate them.
+You learned to be hyper-vigilant — keeping your feelings completely to yourself, because it was far from safe to communicate them to the ones who were supposed to nurture and protect you.
 You may have devoted yourself to school or athletic activities, a job — anything to keep you away from home.
-Children react differently in this environment, but you might become invisible to your parents to protect yourself.
-And you stay invisible as an adult, or morph yourself into who others need you to be.
+You might have done whatever you could to become invisible to your parents to protect yourself from their toxicity, never making waves to attract their attention.
+Now as an adult you remain cautious…looking as if you’re doing ‘fine” but always waiting for others to disappoint.

 3) You were emotionally abused.

-You were told you weren’t going to amount to anything, or that you were too sensitive, a whiner.
-This kind of emotional abuse, a complete denigration of your potential as a human being, is cruel.
-Yet those words can be etched in your mind for quite a long time.
-You’re left obsessed with proving that parent, teacher or coach wrong.
-So you create a perfect, very successful life.
-And you avoid admitting vulnerability like the plague.
+You were told you weren’t going to amount to anything, or that you were too sensitive — a whiner.
+Those words can be etched in your mind for quite a long time; you’re left obsessed with proving that parent, teacher, or coach wrong.
+So you create a perfect, very successful life, and you avoid admitting vulnerability like the plague.

 4) You took a pseudo-adult role in your family as a child.